rafaellopes21/EzFile/README.md

 The objective of EzFile is to be a simple and easily accessible library, therefore, all the code was designed to be executed statically, facilitating the work and manipulation of the code.

-It is also important to know that all the functions below have a parameter called "force" which is intended to force the manipulation of files that are outside the defined main path, see the examples:
+Additionally, it's crucial to note that each of the functions listed below includes a parameter named "force."
+This parameter serves the purpose of enabling the manipulation of files located beyond the designated main path.
+Please refer to the examples provided for clarity:

 ----
 ##### Exists Function